-Now, I do have a couple of complaints about the AVerMedia Live Gamer.
-For the most part, this capture device is an amazing value and I highly recommend it for those who are starting to record gameplay or streaming.
-Yet, while most devices are moving toward USB 3 the Live Gamer MINI utilizes the older micro USB port.
-I feel this is a step backward and I would have liked to have seen the newer connection port used instead.
-Especially since the industry has already started to shun the older interface.
+Now, I do have a couple of complaints about the AverMedia Live Gamer.
+For the most part, this capture device is an amazing value, and I highly recommend it for those who are starting to record gameplay or streaming.
+While most devices are moving toward USB 3.0, the Live Gamer MINI utilizes the older micro USB port.
+This is a step backward, especially since the industry has already started to shun the older interface.

 The requirements for the device are also a bit higher than I’d like to see.
-Especially since the selling point of the AVerMedia Live Gamer MINI is the onboard encoding.
+Especially since the selling point of the AverMedia Live Gamer MINI is the onboard encoding.
 I’ve tested this with my laptop and Surface Pro 6, both with are rocking the 8th generation Intel i5.
-Since both are lacking a dedicated onboard GPU, neither were able to use the capture device without exhibiting low and jerky framerates.
-Don’t even think about purchasing this if you don’t meet the processor requirements or don’t have a dedicated GPU.
-I will also mention that when I tested the device on several PCs, I did notice that while the CPU usage barely moved, it did use a nice bit of GPU processing power.
+Since both lack, a dedicated onboard GPU, neither could use the capture device without exhibiting low and jerky framerates.
+Don’t even think about purchasing this if you don’t meet the processor requirements or have a dedicated GPU.
+I will also mention that when I tested the device on several PCs, I noticed that while the CPU usage barely moved, it did use a nice bit of GPU processing power.
 For me, it wasn’t an issue as I’m using fairly beefy GPUs, but this could be a concern for those who aren’t as fortunate.

-While I think that the Live Gamer MINI is a nice addition to the AVerMedia line-up, ultimately, I’m confused as to where this fits in among AVerMedia’s offerings.
-Retailing for $129.99, this device is in direct competition with AVerMedia’s own Live Gamer Portable 2 Plus.
-Which happens to sell for $40 more and has a better feature set.
-Not only can it record without requiring a computer, includes 3.5 mm line in/out ports for commentary, 4K pass-through and also includes an onboard encoder.
-It kind of feels like AVerMedia is shooting themselves in the foot here.
+While I think that the Live Gamer MINI is a nice addition to the AverMedia line-up, I’m ultimately confused about where this fits in among AverMedia’s offerings.
+Retailing for $129.99, this device is in direct competition with AverMedia’s own Live Gamer Portable 2 Plus, which happens to sell for $40 more and has a better feature set.
+Not only can it record without requiring a computer, it includes 3.5 mm line in/out ports for commentary, 4K pass-through, and also includes an onboard encoder.
+It kind of feels like AverMedia is shooting themselves in the foot here.

-I feel it’s overpriced when compared against AVerMedia’s line-up.
-If it was priced lower it would be an easier sell.
-As it stands right now, the AVerMedia Live Gamer is in a bad position, as there are better devices readily available for just a few dollars more.
-If you’re just starting out and just want something that won’t break your bank and one that does an amazing job.
+I feel it’s overpriced when compared against AverMedia’s line-up.
+If it were priced lower, it would be an easier sell.
+As it stands right now, the AverMedia Live Gamer is in a odd position, as there are better devices readily available for just a few dollars more.
+If you’re starting out and want something that won’t break your bank and one that does an amazing job.
 Then this is for you, hands down.
-However, if you’re looking for a bit more and have money to spare then I’d recommend taking a look at AVerMedia’s Live Gamer Portable 2 Plus for a few dollars more.
+However, if you’re looking for a bit more and have money to spare, I’d recommend looking at AverMedia’s Live Gamer Portable 2 Plus for a few dollars more.

-Review Disclosure Statement: AVerMedia’s Live Gamer MINI retail unit was produced for review purposes.
-For more information on how we review video games and other media/technology, please go review our Review Guideline/Scoring Policy for more info.
+Review Disclosure Statement: AverMedia’s Live Gamer MINI retail unit was produced for review purposes.
+For more information on how we review video games and other media/technology, please review our Review Guideline/Scoring Policy for more info.

 The AverMedia Live Gamer Mini might be the smallest capture device in the company’s catalog.
 That doesn’t mean you should write it off.
 Able to produce quality encodes, small enough to go anywhere and thanks to the onboard encoding ensure that your CPU doesn’t get bogged down.
 If only it was priced a little lower, I feel it would stand out better.
 As it stands now, it can easily get lost in AVerMedia’s (and competition) already existing capture devices.